MaximeDousselaere/word-game/README.md

 # Developer
 I created and developed all of the use case of this game in 2018.
 I now rebuild it in Angular with my new skills in web development.

-Special thank's to my friends who help me to improve the functionnalities & the design of wordGame.
+Special thanks to my friends who help me to improve the functionnalities & the design of wordGame.